Domestic Abuse Bill

 Groups Affected

-- Victims of domestic abuse: The bill aims to provide them with stronger legal protections and support.
+- Victims of Domestic Abuse: The bill aims to provide enhanced protection and support through improved legal frameworks and a dedicated Commissioner.

 Powered by nyModel